Connecting Sheffield: Darnall-Attercliffe-City Centre

 Connecting Sheffield: Darnall-Attercliffe-City Centre has been designed to transform access between these growing employment, leisure and housing opportunities in Darnall, Attercliffe and the Lower Don Valley into the City Centre and to Meadowhall, which will make the area more attractive to live, work and invest in.

-Connecting Sheffield: Darnall–Attercliffe-City Centre is a planned cycling, walking and public transport infrastructure scheme being brought forward under Connecting Sheffield, a new approach designed to transform travel, alongside complementary environmental improvements.
-We are now consulting on our proposals for this scheme and would like to hear your views.
+Connecting Sheffield: Darnall-Attercliffe-City Centre is a planned cycling, walking and public transport infrastructure project being brought forward under Connecting Sheffield, a new approach designed to transform travel, alongside complementary environmental improvements. project

 The Lower Don Valley is regenerating and has become an important employment and leisure area.
 An area stretching between the centres of Rotherham and Sheffield is now described as the Advanced Manufacturing Innovation District (AMID), with the Lower Don Valley at its heart.